duolicious/.github/profile/README.md

 * Duolicious encourages genuine connections by eschewing low-effort signals such as liking and swiping on profiles.
 Instead, people introduce themselves simply by sending a message.
 To encourage meaningful conversations, Duolicious checks first messages for originality, and asks people to avoid overused openers like 'hey' and 'sup'.

 * Unlike other dating apps, Duolicious is completely free and has no advertisements.
 Every user gets the full experience Duolicious has to offer.
-(We intend to allow donations in the future.
-But we also intend to openly advertise our running costs so that our users don't donate more than we need.)
+In return, our community supports us through [donations](https://ko-fi.com/duolicious), by sharing Duolicious with friends, and by contributing code.

 ## Screenshots